-Second, Kant oscillates between two somewhat different formulations of the highest good.
-For Kant sometimes speaks of the highest good in terms of perfect virtue and the perfect happiness appropriate to it, either in the individual or in 'the most perfect world' - the 'maximal' conception, as Beck calls it (268ff) - , and sometimes as the conjunction of any degree of virtue (or the lack of it) with the proportionate degree of happiness.
-There is no conflict between the two, insofar as maximization is a special case - the ideal or optimal case - of the proportional principle.
+maximization is a special case-the ideal or optimal case-of the proportional principle.
 The difference is presumably a matter of the emphasis appropriate to different contexts.
-Maximization is salient when we consider our own defective progress towards virtue: it grounds the postulation of immortality in an eternal hereafter, in which we may advance towards perfectability without end (KpV 122-3).
-Proportionality in general is salient to the question of whether the conditionality relation which structures the highest good can be realized at all, and by what cause: it grounds the postulation of a divine agent (KpV 124-5, KrV A810/B838-A813/B841).
-Since the latter formulation brings Kantian conditionality into sharper relief, it will be my focus for the rest of this paper.
+Maximization is salient when we consider our own defective progress towards virtue: it grounds the postulation of immortality in an eternal hereafter, in which we may advance towards perfectability without end (5:122-3).
+Proportionality in general is salient to the question of whether the conditionality relation which structures the highest good can be realized at all, and by what cause: it grounds the postulation of a divine agent (5:124-5, A810-13/B838-41).
+Since the latter formulation brings Kantian conditionality into sharper relief, it will be my focus for the rest of this chapter.

-Kant's insistence on the necessary proportionality of the highest good is fraught with philosophical difficulties, and a number of interpreters have been inclined to marginalize it or read it in deflationary or non-literal terms.
-Some of the objections to it are epistemic: how can we promote the highest good if this requires us to judge the virtue of others, which depends on motivations to which even they have only unreliable access (G 406-7)?
+Kant's insistence on the necessary proportionality of the highest good is fraught with philosophical difficulties, and a number of interpreters have been inclined to marginalize it or read it in deflationary or non-literal terms.13 Some of the objections to it are epistemic: how can we promote the highest good if this requires us to judge the virtue of others, which depends on motivations to which even they have only unreliable access (4:406-7)?
 Kant might respond that at most this makes the pursuit of proportionality difficult rather than impossible.
 It is, after all, in the interests of proportionality that one gives the vexatious person a right good beating, and Kant exhibits no deep qualms about such everyday exercises in just deserts.
-Of course, virtue is not a fixed quantity, and one might object that we should be trying to increase the vexatious person's moral worth rather than trying to reduce his happiness to fit our assessment of his current state.14 But there are epistemic and practical difficulties here as well: and Kant is deeply skeptical of the idea that the virtue of others could be part of my ethical task (MS 386).
+Of course, virtue is not a fixed quantity, and one might object that we should be trying to increase the vexatious person's moral worth rather than trying to reduce his happiness to fit our assessment of his current state.14 But there are epistemic and practical difficulties here as well: and Kant is deeply sceptical of the idea that the virtue of others could be part of my ethical task (6:386).